You're the Reason (Victorious song): Music video

 A music video for the acoustic rendition of "You're the Reason" was released in December 2011 on Nickelodeon.
 The music video was later uploaded to the official Victorious YouTube channel on September 21, 2012.
 The video was directed by Wayne Isham and filmed at Zuma Beach in Malibu, California, as well as a location called the Enchanted Forest.
-The video features Justice wearing a red dress while performing the song at a piano customized with lightbulbs on a beach and in a forest, along with scenes of her running along the shoreline.
+The visual features Justice wearing a red dress while performing the song on a piano customized with lightbulbs at a beach and in a forest, along with scenes of her running along the shoreline.

 In an interview with Cambio, Justice explained that the concept of the video centers on her moving around with her piano.
 She noted that the style in the visual reflected with what she liked and shared that she dedicated the song to her mother.
 In an interview with Twist magazine, Justice stated that she enjoyed the process of filming the video, noting that it allowed her to express herself and have fun with the music.
 The staff of Teen Vogue described the music video as "cute" and "enchanting", stating that it would "transport you away from the books for a few minutes".
 The staff of Perez Hilton.com opined that the video "looks amazing".
+Dyan Zarzuela for Candy Magazine stated that while "you've heard Justice's 'You're the Reason'", the video "showcases the amazing ballad version".